UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

 This example is primarily used for debugging and illustrating the various dirichlet boundary conditions that can be applied in a domain.

 #### Domain
 The domain of the example is a box with dimensions 5x5 km and depth 300 m approximately.
-The bottom of the aquifer is set uniform and equal to -270 m.
+The bottom of the aquifer is uniform and equal to -270 m.
 The initial approximation of the free surface is set to 30 m above msl.

 #### Stresses
 * Groundwater recharge is assumed uniform and equal to 0.0002 m/day, which results in a total incoming volume of water from recharge equal to  5000 m^3/day.